If you have young children, you may have already seen their natural love for sensory play!

 - Add some accessories and let your children get to work!

 We have slowly added to our sensory bin accessories over the years.
-Here are a few of our recommended items!
+Here are a ideas to get your wish list started!

 - IKEA has many wonderful materials: colorful bowls, metal cookware and utensils